There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 However, by attending sales meetings, property managers can build rapport with sales agents, educate them on the value of property management, and encourage them to refer leads.

-This approach not only strengthens the relationship between the two teams but also positions property management as an essential part of the overall business.
+This approach not only strengthens the relationship between the two teams but also positions property management as a vital component of the overall business.

 Now, let’s explore how to make the most of sales meetings with these five key steps.